Pinegrove Campground Trash Collection

 Directions

-From Flagstaff, go southeast on Lake Mary Road/Forest Highway 3.
-Travel on Lake Mary Road for 19 miles.
-Access to the campground is via a short spur off of Lake Mary Road.
+From Flagstaff, Arizona, go southeast on Lake Mary Road (Forest Highway 3) for approximately 17 miles.
+Access to the campground is via a short spur off Lake Mary Road.

 Amenities